jri/dm3-typeeditor/README.md

 * Remove a field by clicking the "Minus" button next to the field.

-* When you're ready with the type definition, click the *Save* button.
+* When you're done with the type definition, click the *Save* button.
 The newly created type now appears in the Create menu -- ready for creating topics of that type.

 * Delete a topic type by revealing it, and then delete it (just like any other topic).